TheSonders/USBKeyboard/README.md

 - MANFALI Generic Keyboard (VID: 1C4F, PID: 0002)
 - Dell Smartcard 06JJ08 (VID: 413C, PID: 2101)

-## Three options:
+## Two options:
-- USB_L1: the most basic and that uses the least LEs.
-Direct USB keyboard and communication with the top through registers.
+- USB_L2: Direct USB keyboard and communication with the top through registers.
-- USB_L2: L1 + control of the status of the keyboard LEDs.
+  This module has 3 inputs to control the status of the USB keyboard LEDs, if they are not going to be used, they must be connected to logical 0 to save LEs.
 - USB_PS2: direct conversion from USB to PS/2 to take advantage of retro cores without hardly modifying them.
    To do this, the module connects to the USB lines and, as an output, generates the PS/2 signals.
    This module has 3 inputs to control the status of the LEDs of the USB keyboard, if they are not going to be used, they must be connected to logical 0.